-- 3.1 The Criminal Investigations Division (CID) Commander shall ensure that all employees under their command adhere to and comply with this policy. - 3.2 The Major Crimes Section Commander shall ensure that vital information is communicated between other section commanders. - 3.3 The Special Victims Unit (SVU) Commander shall develop and coordinate investigative strategies in conjunction with the watch supervisors.
+- 3.1 The Criminal Investigations Division (CID) Commander shall ensure that all employees under his or her command adhere to and comply with this policy. - 3.2 The Section Commander shall ensure that vital information is communicated between other section commanders.

-- 3.4 The watch supervisors shall inspect investigative case files for completeness and accuracy. - 3.5 The SVU is comprised of the Sex Crimes Squad, the Crimes Against Children Squad, the Child Exploitation Squad, and the Child Exploitation Online Protection Squad (CEOPS). - The Sex Crimes Squad shall investigate sex related crimes committed against adults and conduct the initial investigation of sex related crimes committed against children if no investigator from the Child Exploitation and Online Protection Squad is available. - The Crimes Against Children Squad shall investigate missing, abused, and/or neglected juveniles.
-Cases involving abuse must be committed by a family member, guardian, caretaker, or other person in a custodial position over the child. - The Child Exploitation Online Protection Squad (CEOPS) shall investigate sex-related crimes, which occur via the internet, committed against children, child pornography, child prostitution, and child exploitation. - The Child Exploitation Squad shall handle all incidents of sexual assault against a child including child molestation, aggravated child molestation, the rape of a juvenile (female 16 years of age or younger), statutory rape, and enticing a child for indecent purposes. - ACTION - 4.1 Crimes Against Children - 4.1.1 State law (O.C.G.A 19-7-5 and 16-12-100) requires that instances or suspected instances of child abuse or neglect be reported by public and private officials, designated as mandated reporters.
+- 3.3 The Unit Commander shall develop and coordinate investigative strategies in conjunction with the watch supervisor. - 3.4 The watch commanders shall inspect investigative case files for completeness and accuracy. - 3.5 The Special Victims Unit (SVU) is comprised of the Sex Crimes Squad, the Crimes Against Children Squad, the Child Exploitation Squad, and the Child Exploitation Online Protection Squad (CEOPS). - 1.
+The Sex Crimes Squad shall investigate sex related crimes committed against adults and conduct the initial investigation of sex related crimes committed against children if no investigator from the Child Exploitation and Online Protection Squad is available. - 2.
+The Crimes Against Children Squad shall investigate missing, abused, and/or neglected juveniles.
+For abuse cases, the abuse must be by a family member, guardian, caretaker, or other person in a custodial position over the child. - 3.
+The Child Exploitation Online Protection Squad (CEOPS) shall investigate sex related crimes committed against children, child pornography, child prostitution, and child exploitation via the internet. - 4.
+The Child Exploitation Squad shall handle all incidents of sexual assault against a child; including, child molestation, aggravated child molestation, the rape of a juvenile (female 16 years of age or younger), statutory rape, and enticing a child for indecent purposes.

+4. ACTION

+- 4.1 Crimes Against Children - 4.1.1 State law (O.C.G.A 19-7-5 and 16-12-100) require that instances or suspected instances of child abuse or neglect be reported by public and private officials such as physicians, dentists, school employees, clergymen, and others.
 Officers shall record and respond to all reports of child abuse, neglect, and abandonment regardless of the source or method of reporting. - 4.1.2 A preliminary interview shall be conducted with the reporting individual, when known, to determine the basis for the report and to include determination of such factors as: - 1.
-The physical condition of the child - 2.
-A description of the abusive or neglectful behavior - Evidence of parental disabilities such as alcoholism, drug abuse, mental illness, or other factors that demonstrate or suggest their inability to care for the child - 4.
-Description of suspicious injuries or conditions - 5.
-The nature of any statements made by the child concerning parental maltreatment - Any evidence of parental indifference or inattention to the child's physical or emotional needs - The identification of the child, the location of the child, and the identification of the primary caregiver or guardian
+The physical condition of the child; - 2.
+A description of the abusive or neglectful behavior; - 3.
+Evidence of parental disabilities such as alcoholism, drug abuse, mental illness, or other factors that demonstrate or suggest their inability to care for the child; - 4.
+Description of suspicious injuries or conditions; - 5.
+The nature of any statements made by the child concerning parental maltreatment; - 6.
+Any evidence of parental indifference or inattention to the child's physical or emotional needs; and